Oil drives surprise dip in industrial output

 The ONS said 7 of the 13 manufacturing sub-sectors recorded growth in July, led by electrical and optical equipment, refined fuels and food, drink and tobacco.

-Nonetheless, the figures will reinforce concerns that the muted economic recovery has stalled, adding to speculation the Bank may have to take more steps to boost growth.
+Nonetheless, the figures will reinforce concerns that Britain's muted economic recovery has stalled, adding to speculation the Bank of England may have to take more steps to boost growth.

 Despite calls from the IMF and others for governments in major economies to rein in fiscal austerity to boost growth, Chancellor George Osborne has shown little sign of deflecting from a path of harsh public sector cutbacks.

 That puts the onus on the central bank.
-None of the 60 analysts in a Reuters poll expect the Bank to move interest rates when its two-day monthly meeting concludes on Thursday.
-However, there is growing belief on markets that the Bank may restart its asset purchase programme in the coming months.
+None of the 60 analysts in a Reuters poll expect the BoE to move interest rates when its two-day monthly meeting concludes on Thursday.
+However, there is growing belief on markets that the BoE may restart its asset purchase programme in the coming months.

 The manufacturing sector had been one of the few bright spots in the economy, benefiting from a past fall in the pound and robust demand from other countries, but for the last two months, purchasing managers' activity surveys had indicated the sector has gone into reverse.